About the scheme

 - Strengthening and installing walls along Rochdale canal.

-- Improving protection to riverside properties.
+- Property Flood Resilience measures to some riverside properties.